-Second, note that mobility is highly statistically significant independent of whether we measure it with Google’s data on activity at workplaces or with Apple’s data on driving route requests.
+Second, note that mobility is highly statistically significant when we measure it with Google’s data on activity at workplaces or with Apple’s data on driving route requests.
 However, the magnitude of the coefficients is relatively small.
 For example, a one percentage point decrease in mobility is associated with a decrease in CDS spreads of 0.01 percentage points.
 What’s also interesting is the sign.
-Economic intuition suggests that mobility is a proxy of economic activity so that decreasing mobility should be associated with increasing spreads because of lower government revenues and larger demand for stimulus.
-However, the coefficient may be reconcilable in the context of emerging markets when we consider the following possibility: Some economies may be structurally better suited to handle a lockdown as more people can easily work from home so that mobility can fall while GDP is not affected as much.
+Economic intuition suggests that mobility is a proxy of economic activity so that decreasing mobility should be associated with increasing spreads because of fiscal strains.
+However, the coefficient may be reconcilable in the context of emerging markets when we consider the following possibility: Some economies may be structurally better suited to handle a lockdown as people can more easily work from home so that mobility can fall while GDP is not affected as much.
 Under this scenario, it also makes sense to have a positive coefficient for the growth of government stringency index: To fight off the pandemic, more severe restrictions need to put in place.
-This hinders public life, afflicts GDP, and thus increases CDS spreads.
+This hinders public life, afflicts GDP and increases spreads.

-Third, the coefficient for the fiscal response dummy interacted with the total size of the fiscal stimulus as a share of GDP is positive and highly statistically significant.
+Third, the coefficient for the fiscal response dummy interacted with stimulus size as a share of GDP is positive and highly statistically significant.
 This is consistent with economic intuition in two ways: In the medium to long run, comparatively bigger stimulus packages add to the future debt burden.
 This increases the expected likelihood of default and pushes CDS spreads up.
 In the short run, investors may consider higher stimulus packages as a signal of a relatively more severe economic crisis and as such start asking questions about debt sustainability, which pushes up CDS spreads.
 At the same time, the magnitude of this coefficient is considerable: it suggests that a one percentage point increase in stimulus is associated with approximately a 4% percentage point increase in spreads.

-Last but not least, consider the coefficient for the growth of the total mortality rate.
-The coefficient is highly statistically significant and shows that a one percentage point increase in the growth rate of the total mortality rate is associated with an increase in spreads of about 1.48 percentage points.
-The effect is of sizable magnitude, considering that it shows the detrimental economic effect on sovereign CDS spreads after the immediate effects of the economic downturn resulting from lockdowns and the effects of lower oil prices have been taken into account.
-This suggests that during COVID-19, mortality numbers shifted into the focus of investors.

-There are a number of interpretations for this result: One interpretation of the positive association of growth in total mortalities and CDS spreads is that investors are concerned about imminent intensifications of lockdowns, which would deepen the recession, strain sovereign budgets and increase CDS spreads.
-Another interpretation of the positive relationship is that investors are worried about longer-term consequences of the pandemic; either they worry that it leads to sub-trend growth for a longer period of time because of prolonged lockdowns or they worry that the pandemic will ultimately destroy a share of the human capital.
-Both of these possibilities would lead to prolonged strains on sovereign finances, which drives CDS spreads.
-Ultimately, why and how exactly mortalities drive spreads once economic drivers are controlled for remains an empirical question for now.
-Only time and the future availability of additional data will allow a more detailed picture.
+Last, consider the growth of the total mortality rate coefficient.
+It is highly statistically significant and shows that a one percentage point increase in the growth rate of the total mortality rate is associated with an increase in spreads of about 1.48 percentage points.
+Considering that it shows the detrimental effect on spreads after the immediate effects of the economic downturn resulting from lockdowns and the effects of lower oil prices have been taken into account, the effect is of sizable magnitude and suggests that investors closely monitor COVID-19 mortality numbers.
+There are a number of complementary interpretations of the positive association: One interpretation is that investors are concerned about imminent intensification of lockdowns, which would strain sovereign budgets and increase spreads.
+Another interpretation of the positive relationship is that investors are worried about longer-term consequences of the pandemic; either they worry that it leads to sub-trend growth for a longer time because of prolonged lockdowns or they worry that the pandemic will ultimately lead to increased bankruptcies, degradation of human and physical capital, and other social costs, all slowing GDP recovery.
+Ultimately, why and how exactly mortalities drive spreads once economic drivers are accounted for remains an empirical question for now.
+Only time and the future availability of additional data will allow a more nuanced interpretation.

 Conclusions